bkerler/bkerler.github.io/_posts/2019-04-24-the-game-begins.md

 To conclude : 0x06AFB4 + (0x28*0x1B) = 0x6B3EC as file length based on the ELF header.

 So we extract 0x6B3EC bytes starting from offset 0x25B11000 of our vendor.bin and store it as a file named "libapplypatch_jni.so".

+Update: [Use this script](https://github.com/bkerler/oppo_ozip_decrypt/blob/master/ofp_libextract.py) to automatically extract either libapplypatch_jni.so or the recovery.cpio.gz which contains /sbin/recovery from any oppo ofp firmware file.

 Once you got it, fire up ghidra.
 If you haven't created a project, do it now.
 Then import "libapplypatch_jni.so" using File->Import File and double click on it.
 If being asked for analysing the file first, do so.
 Well done mate, it looks like a valid arm binary :)